periodontal appointment

 How can you prevent periodontal disease?

 You can prevent periodontal disease by maintaining high standards of oral hygiene and visiting the dentist regularly.
 Regular dental cleaning visits are important in order to detect gum disease in its earliest stages.
 We recommend that most patients see a dental hygienist at least once every three to six months.
-Gingivitis can be treated with non-surgical methods such as thorough cleanings, topical application of disinfectant, or prescription mouthwash.
-Advanced gum disease may require surgery to repair gums and remove all traces of infection.
+Gingivitis can be treated with non-surgical methods such as thorough teeth cleanings, topical application of disinfectant, or prescription mouthwash.
+Advanced gum disease may require surgery to repair gums and remove all traces of the infection.